 Call your doctor if you have:

-Blood or pus coming from the where the cut was made in your scrotum.
+- Blood or pus coming from where the doctor cut your scrotum.

 These signs could mean you have an infection and need antibiotics.